The Stilt Fisherman Of Sri Lanka

 On the third week, which wasn’t much time to know the local fishing culture, I met some older fisherman by the coast, they were heading back after the early morning catch, with a small bucket filled with little fish, some bags and bait.
 They looked rough, not well dressed, not as colourful as the images I’ve saw, wearing rags and not very pleasant looking.
 This was my first impression, but deep inside I was just loving it.

-So when I met some of these guys, I felt close to their reality, they smelled like fish, wearing old slippers, smoking hard cigarettes, infused with their fisherman customs, which came with some experience and stories too.
+So when I met some of these guys, I felt closer to their reality, they smelled like fish, wearing old slippers, smoking hard cigarettes, infused with their fisherman personalities, which came with some experience and wisdom too.

 I asked one of them, with the colourful head wear, “Why do you do this?”, why not just take a boat and go out to fish, like back in Malaysia.
-He replied, “Ah, we are old fisherman now, this is what we do, we don’t have the energy to follow the big boats.
+He replied, “Ah, we are already old fisherman now, this is what we do, we don’t have the energy to follow the big boats.
 All fishermen here do this, once they are older, the seas are too rough and take many hours, our old bodies can’t handle that anymore.
-Here we take our time, we sit still, the seas are calmer and makes it easier to catch them on the stilts.”
+Here we can take our time, we sit still, the seas are calmer and makes it easier to catch them on the stilts.
+So we still continue to fish.”

 They then invited me to come meet them the next morning, at 7am.
 I told them my intention, to photograph their day, they were pleased but not surprised.
 So I came back the next morning, with a fresh view of where I am, met some new faces and some familiar once, we had a quick tea and they started heading into the sea via a wooden jetty.
 One by one, took turns throughout the morning to sit on the stilt for like an hour.
 It’s usually starts earlier in the morning till about 9am.